x-technology/timemate/README.md

 - learn basic setup for golang repo
 - design architecture of system: interfaces, plugins.
-- pick a module system: native golang plugins or RPC plugins,
+- pick a module system: native golang plugins or (g)RPC plugins
-- prototyping CI/CD workflow for cloud providers.
+- quick look into brew package publication process

 ## Non-Goals
 - kick-off a project into a public usage